-SCDs particularly affect microvascular endothelial cells of the body (14, 15), since the capillaries are the main distributors of the hard bodies into the tissues.
+SCDs particularly affect microvascular endothelial systems of the body (14, 15), since the capillaries are the main distributors of the hard bodies into the tissues.
 Because of the microvascular nature of the diseases, we can observe healing of leg ulcers with hydroxyurea therapy in early years of life, but later in life the healing process is difficult due to the excessive fibrosis around the capillaries.
-Eventually, the mean survival was around 42 years in males and 48 years in females in the literature (9), whereas it was 29.1 and 32.1 years, respectively, in the present study (p>0.05).
-The great differences between the survival may be secondary to the delayed initiation of hydroxyurea therapy by the medical doctors and a fear of infertility caused by hydroxyurea in the SCDs patients with unknown reasons in Antakya region of Turkey.
+Eventually, the mean survival rates were around 42 years in males and 48 years in females in the literature (9), whereas they were 29.1 and 32.1 years, respectively, in the present study (p>0.05).
+The great differences between the survival rates may be secondary to the delayed initiation of hydroxyurea therapy in the SCDs in Antakya region of Turkey.
 On the other hand, the relatively longer survival of females with the SCDs should also be researched, effectively.
 As a result of such a great variety of clinical presentation, it is not surprising to see that the mean body weight and body mass index (BMI) were significantly retarded in the SCDs patients (16).
 Probably parallel to the lower mean body weight and BMI, mean values of the low density lipoprotein cholesterol, alanine aminotransferase, and systolic and diastolic BPs were also lower in the SCDs (16), which can be explained by definition of the metabolic syndrome (17, 18).

-Painful crises are the most disabling signs of the SCDs, and infections may be the most frequent triggering factors of them.
-Inflammation, operations, depression, and other stressful conditions of the body may also trigger them.
-Although some authors reported that the painful crises themselves may not be life threatening (19), increased metabolic rate during the painful crises may terminate with an increased risk of mortality mainly due to underlying end-organ insufficiency.
+Painful crises are the most disabling signs of the SCDs, and infections, inflammation, operations, depression, and other stressful conditions of the body may trigger them.
+Although some authors reported that the painful crises themselves may not be life threatening (19), increased metabolic rate during the painful crises may terminate with an increased risk of mortality mainly due to end-organ insufficiency.
 Probably pain is the result of a generalized inflammatory process on the vascular endothelium, and the increased WBC and PLT counts and the decreased Hct values show presence of a chronic inflammation during their whole lives in such patients (20).
 For example, leukocytosis even in the absence of an infection was an independent predictor of the severity (21), and it was associated with an increased risk of stroke probably by releasing cytotoxic enzymes and causing endothelial damage in another study (22).
-Due to the severity of pain, narcotic analgesics are usually required to control them (23), but according to our experiences, simple and repeated RBC transfusions are highly effective during the severe crises both to relieve pain and to prevent sudden deaths which may develop secondary to the endorgan insufficiencies on chronic inflammatory background of the SCDs (24).
+Due to the severity of pain, narcotic analgesics are usually required to control them (23), but according to our experience, simple and repeated RBC transfusions are highly effective during the severe crises both to relieve pain and to prevent sudden deaths which may develop secondary to the end-organ insufficiency on chronic inflammatory background of the SCDs (24).